XYOracleNetwork/web-xyo.network-docusaurus/docs/glossary.md

 - A smart-watch that records your heart rate
 - A thermometer that collects real-world temperature data

+#### Bound Witness Blocks
+A series of blocks that contain the data collected by a Sentinel.

 ### Bridge
 **A Bridge serves as a connection between different nodes.**